-Harnessing the power of machine learning to empower clinicians with accurate and timely identification of lung abnormalities in chest X-rays.
+Harnessing the power of machine learning to help clinicians more easily identify lung abnormalities in chest X-rays.

 Project Budget*- $2.8M

 Partner Co-investment - $0.8M

 In the fight against COVID-19, chest x-rays have been a critical tool for identifying lung abnormalities in patients, a critical complication from COVID-19.
 Chest x-rays can show the signs of COVID-19 infection in the lungs in multiple ways, such as partially collapsed lungs, blocked bronchial tubes and liquid collecting in the lungs or their outer lining.
 The information is key for family doctors, emergency doctors and nurses trying to determine if a patient could be infected.

 The challenges faced by frontline teams trying to detect and treat COVID-19 include the time it takes to receive a formal report from a radiologist, along with the accurate identification of abnormalities in the lung.
 Often the treatment teams rely on their own interpretation of an x-ray to manage a patient while waiting for a radiologist’s report, if they have access to one.
 These interpretations drive clinical decisions, including the decision to admit or discharge a patient.
 A late or incorrect diagnosis could result in an infectious patient being sent home and a rapid deterioration of their health.